FantasyHockey/fantasyhockey/README.md

 - python3 -m fantasyhockey

 TODO:
-- Add models and maps for teams (models done, work on maps)
+- Add models and maps for teams - Done
-- Create team updates (Gotta think about how to structure this, maybe make many subclasses that fetch for each class)
+- Create team updates (Gotta think about how to structure this, maybe make many subclasses that fetch for each class) - Done (other than advanced stats)

 - Create player updates
 - Create Skater and Goalie Updates
 - Create Game models